Warsaw university aims to shape future conservative lawyers - News Break

 “Abortion is not about women’s rights.
 Abortion is also performed on girls in the prenatal stage of development.
 It’s just about the violation of the right to life,” he said.

-The university will offer accredited degrees at the master's level in law, with the curriculum to include related subjects like the history of law and philosophy.
+The university will offer accredited degrees at the master’s level in law, with the curriculum to include related subjects like philosophy.
 It plans to offer a PhD program in four to five years.
 It will be privately funded at first but plans to seek public funding in the future, Kwasniewski said.

 Stephen McGrath in Bucharest, Romania, contributed to this report.